 WSA will be providing one scholarship in the name of the late Dale McCaskill, Sr., a long-time power sweeping contractor who was killed in a car accident in 2011.
 The other is in the name of the late Carl J. Austin, who was sweeping contractor before becoming a manager with well-known sweeper manufacturer, Schwarze Industries, Inc., for many years.
 If the sweeping company the winning applicant(s) works for IS a member of the World Sweeping Association, the amount awarded will be $2,000.
 Otherwise, the scholarship will be in the amount of $1,000.

-As the World Sweeping Association Scholarship Program enters its second year we welcome any ideas on how it might be modified and/or expanded.
+As the World Sweeping Association Scholarship Program enters its third year we welcome any ideas on how it might be modified and/or expanded.
 If you have questions or comments, please let us know.
 For complete information about eligibility, as well as the information needed to apply, use the links shown below.

 Note to sweeping company managers: Choose the top link for a one-page flyer you can post onto your Bulletin Board.
 It is in PDF format.
 All of the other forms are Word documents that may be accessed by applicant as electronic files that may be printed or read online.
 If you have any trouble downloading, please call us at 866.635.2205 and tell us where to email the forms to you!